microchip-pic-avr-examples/pic18f47q10-hlvd-monitoring-voltage/README.md

 * PIC18F47Q10 Curiosity Nano board and external power supply are used to demonstrate the configuration and usage of the HLVD module.
 HLVD is used to monitor the microcontroller supply voltage for low and high voltage detect.
 * After power up the trip-point voltage of HLVD is configures to 3.15V to detect low supply voltage.
-* If the supply voltage is decreased below the set-point the HLVD module generates interrupt.
-EUSART is used to send messages   to the terminal window that low voltage is detected.
+* If the supply voltage is decreased below the set-point, the HLVD module generates an interrupt.
+EUSART is used to send messages to the terminal window, that low voltage is detected.
-* Once the low voltage is detected the trip point is changed to 4.35V to detect high supply voltage using HLVD.
+* Once the low voltage is detected, the trip point is changed to 4.35V, to detect high supply voltage using HLVD.
-* If the supply voltage is increased, above the set-point the HLVD module generates interrupt.
-EUSART is used to send a message to the terminal that high voltage is detected.
+* If the supply voltage is increased, above the set-point the HLVD module generates an interrupt.
+EUSART is used to send a message to the terminal, that high voltage is detected.
 * After detection of the high supply voltage, the set point is changed back to 3.15V to detect low supply voltage.
 The process is repeated.

 # Hardware used
 * [PIC18F47Q10 Curiosity nano evaluation board](https://www.microchip.com/Developmenttools/ProductDetails/DM182029)

-With full program and debug capabilities, the PIC18F47Q10 Curiosity Nano evaluation kit offers complete support for the new design.
-With the award-winning MPLAB X integrated development platform and MPLAB Code Configurator (MCC), the kit provides access to the Intelligent analog and Core Independent Peripherals on the PIC18F47Q10.
+With full program and debug capabilities, the PIC18F47Q10 Curiosity Nano evaluation kit offers complete support for the new design.The kit uses the MPLAB® X IDE and MPLAB® Code Configurator (MCC), providing access to the Intelligent Analog and Core Independent Peripherals on the PIC18F47Q10.
 Figure 2 shows the PIC18F47Q10 Curiosity Nano board.

 ![PIC18F47Q10 Curiosity Nano board](images/PIC18F47Q10_Curiosity_Nano_board.png)